Building resiliency: Get ready for your black swan event

 Building resiliency into a business starts with anticipating the types of threats that keep you awake at night.
-Many businesses are only concerned about losing data, so they make a single backup copy.
-More sophisticated companies worry about losing data and finding themselves unable execute the key business processes required to run their company and retain their clients.
+Many businesses are only concerned about data loss, so they make a single backup copy.
+More sophisticated companies worry about data loss and finding themselves unable execute the key business processes required to run their company and retain their clients.

 The most sophisticated companies go beyond that.
 Industry pacesetters defend their businesses by expanding the sophistication of their resiliency program to include concepts like airgaps to protect against ransomware and viruses, and geographically diverse work distribution to protect processes.
 My IBM colleague Mike Errity posted a great blog on this topic in March.